-How to Design Your Own Website in 5 Steps
+How to Design Your Own Website in 2026

-Here’s a quick overview of the five steps to designing your website:
+Here’s a quick look at the seven steps to designing your website:

 (I’m going from big picture to details, so keep reading for the full scoop on how to tackle each step!)